• Flows, Histories, and Politics of Pollution in Europe (17–20 Century)

 Crossing Species and Cultures: New Histories of Pacific Whaling

 By Ryan Jones (All photos courtesy of the author) In late June, the Rachel Carson Center cosponsored a two-day pre-read workshop at the University of Hawaii at Mānoa on “Crossing Species and Cultures: New Histories of Pacific Whaling.”
-Participants were invited to think about… Continue Reading “Crossing Species and Cultures: New Histories of Pacific Whaling”
+Participants were invited to think about animal-human interactions, as well as the intersection between environmental and cross-cultural…

 The Environmental History of the Pacific World